ohueter/normalize-git-branch-name/README.md

-# normalize-branch-name Github Action
+# normalize-git-branch-name Github Action

 Extract the branch name from the GitHub runner context and normalize it using the following steps.
 Calculates the SHA1 checksum of the normalized branch name and truncates it to 8 characters length.
-The outputs are safe to use as ressource identifiers, e.g. as Docker container name.
+The outputs are safe to use as ressource identifiers in subsequent workflow steps, e.g. as Docker container name.

 ### Output xample